Tatibara/frauenloop-summer-2020/calculator/week_9_10_11/classwork/playground/README.md

 ### Homework

 - complete ClassTopics component with topics we covered for JavaScript and React (please not topics you want to talk about again)
-- add the working version of your Calculator.
+- add the working version of your Calculator and Comment Components
 - be creative with styling!